integralfx/MemTestHelper/README.md

 * Add an option to automatically resize coverage and error info list depending on the number of threads
 * Add a button to hide MemTest windows
 * Automatically minimise MemTest windows when MemTestHelper is minimised
+* Add saving/loading of settings to a config file